INTRODUCTION

 - It is because of the nationality that a citizen passes to the constituent power at the third phase [maximum].

-- Within the structure of Kant's philosophy, the constituent power is given by Jesus Christ in the evening on the same day he rose from the dead.
+The constituent power is given by Jesus Christ in the evening on the same day he rose from the dead.

 Jn 20:19-23